 My Morning Routine Review

 I couldn’t help but relate to that meme where Leonardo Dicaprio is pointing at the TV while reading this.
-It’s like the book has an all-star cast whose books I’ve either read or written summaries of!
-The extensive research and tips from some of the most productive people in the world really make My Morning Routine stand above other books on this subject!
+It’s like the book has an all-star cast whose books I’ve read!
+The extensive research really makes My Morning Routine stand above other books on this subject!

 Who would I recommend the My Morning Routine summary to?